 (It’s kind of like Rice Krispie treat cake sculpting!)

 So, when we needed a fun (and fast!)
-Spring cake one year, we decided to adapt everyone’s favorite treat into this colorful, no-bake, Rice Krispies treat cake.
+Spring cake one year, we decided to adapt everyone’s favorite treat into this colorful, no-bake, Rice Krispie cake.

 I was so surprised how beautiful it turned out and it was a huge hit with all ages at the party!